 2.5 Subscriptions.
 Users of the Platform have the option to become a “Subscriber” by committing to purchase a specified minimum number of Credits per month or year (see Section 4.4 for a definition of Credits), selecting among various subscription levels set by us, each with a fixed monthly or yearly fee (the “Subscription Fee”) and number of Credits purchased.
 We reserve the right to change the Subscription Fee and/or Credit numbers for our subscription levels at any time by emailing Subscribers in advance at the address linked to their accounts.

 2.5.1 Subscriber Perks.
 Subscribers have the ability to freely preview, search through (with various search filters available), use Credits to license Samples, and purchase on an individual basis (as opposed to only in packs) all the Samples available on our Platform.
 Subscribers also have access to Royalty-Free License “one-shot” Samples, which may not even require Credits.
-Non-Subscribers may only preview a limited number of Samples per page, can’t make use of our search filters, can’t use Credits, and may have access to some Samples only by licensing packs that include other Samples as well, and do not have access to “one-shot” Samples.
+Non-Subscribers may only preview a limited number of Samples per page, can’t make use of our search filters, can’t use Credits, may have access to some Samples only by licensing packs that include other Samples as well, and do not have access to “one-shot” Samples.

 2.5.2 Subscriber Payments.
 Subscribers are charged monthly for their applicable Subscription Fee (e.g., by the Payment Processor), on an ongoing basis (indefinitely) for as long as they remain Subscribers (i.e., commencing upon initial payment of the Subscription Fee, and being charged again on or about the same day of each successive month thereafter).
 You will not qualify as a Subscriber until Wavs sends you a confirmation e-mail after receipt of payment of the Subscription Fee.
 If you want to end your status as a Subscriber, log in and click “Manage Subscription” in your “Account” page.
 If you choose to end your status as a Subscriber, you will continue to be a Subscriber until the day your next Subscription Fee would ordinarily be paid (we don’t do pro-rated refunds if you cancel in between payments).
 If Wavs doesn’t receive payment on time, (a) you agree to pay all amounts due upon demand and/or (b) you agree that Wavs may either terminate or suspend your status as a Subscriber and continue to have the Payment Processor attempt to charge your payment information until payment is received (and upon receipt of payment, your status as a Subscriber will be activated again, using the new date of payment as the relevant date for payment in each month going forward).
 Paid Subscription Fees are non-refundable.
 When you cease being a Subscriber, any unused Credits will expire.
 We may agree to allow you to temporarily suspend (or “pause”) your status as a Subscriber (i.e., without owing Subscription Fee during months that are 100% suspended) without losing access to your unused Credits during such period of suspension, but will not be required to allow you to so suspend your account more than once per year or for more than three full months.